temporalio/docker-builds/README.md

 ### (2) Docker pre-release images

-For every commit to Temporal Server's main and release branch, its [Trigger Publish](https://github.com/temporalio/temporal/blob/main/.github/workflows/trigger-publish.yml) will invoke [update-submodules](https://github.com/temporalio/docker-builds/actions/workflows/update-submodules.yml) to update all submodules to their latest commit - and run the following actions:
+For every commit to Temporal Server's main and release branches, its [Trigger Publish](https://github.com/temporalio/temporal/blob/main/.github/workflows/trigger-publish.yml) will invoke [update-submodules](https://github.com/temporalio/docker-builds/actions/workflows/update-submodules.yml) to update all submodules to their latest commit - and run the following actions: